mellymello/TWEB-Project1/README.md

 # Install
 * Clone the repo
-* go in the directory
+* Go in the directory
-* Open a terminal in the directory and write : bower install, npm install.
+* Open a terminal in the directory and write : "bower install", "npm install".
 * Launch the script(.bat) for starting the db (Administrator rights are needed)
-* write grunt serve in the terminal and enjoy :D
+* Write "grunt serve" in the terminal and enjoy :D

 # The app on Heroku